Top 10 Places for Eagle Watching in Oklahoma

 Sequoyah State Park

 Sequoyah State Park, located on the shores of Fort Gibson Lake in northeastern Oklahoma, is a fantastic location to spot the area’s bald eagles in action.
 Hills slope down to the lake’s 225 miles of tree-lined shoreline, providing an ideal habitat for the eagles.
-Sequoyah State Park hosts eagle watching events in January which highlight the Fort Gibson and Hulbert area.
+Sequoyah State Park hosts Eagle Tours in January which highlight the Fort Gibson and Hulbert area.
 Meet at the Three Forks Nature Center for an educational presentation about eagles, and then stick around for a chance to meet the center’s resident eagle before venturing out into the park.
 Grab a cup of hot coffee, join the group caravan over to the Fort Gibson Dam and enjoy watching eagles swoop and soar over the lake.

 Kaw Lake in northern Oklahoma is home to one of the state’s largest populations of bald eagles.
 Featuring both wintering and nesting eagles, Kaw Lake was the site of a reintroduction effort between 1984 and 1992 that saw 275 American Bald Eagles released back into the wild around the lake.
 January is considered the best month to view Kaw Lake’s stunning eagle population with Kaw City’s annual Ultimate Eagle Watch rounding out the month’s viewing activities.
 This all-day event features guided eagle viewing tours, as well as programs detailing the bald eagle’s significance in American Indian culture, presentations by avian researchers and the viewing of live, captive bald eagles in close proximity.
 Note: The Ultimate Eagle Watch is held the third Saturday of the month each year.